-This article was written by DollarsAndSense as part of a content series with OCBC Life Goals – Imperfect Journeys.
-This series hopes to open-up honest conversations about the many uncertainties we all face in life, and the benefits of implementing well–grounded plans to overcome them.
+This interview was conducted by DollarsAndSense as part of a content series with OCBC Life Goals – Imperfect Journeys.
+This series hopes to open-up honest conversations about the many uncertainties we all face in life, and the benefits of implementing well-grounded plans to overcome them.
 To understand how you can start planning for your own Life Goals, watch Gurmit Singh open up about the challenges he faced planning for time with his kids, career and retirement.

 Leon and Emma, who are in their early 30s and late 20s respectively, got married in 2016 after having dated for three years.
 In 2017, they were blessed to have their daughter, baby Lois, joining their family.
 Not surprisingly, life has changed a lot for them since.